 - Target audience?

 How did you come up with the idea of Quotoons™ ?

 I was playing around for a couple of months with the idea of creating a single panel cell cartoon.
 I’ve always preferred that type of comic strip.
 I had several concepts put together for a cartoon strip, but I wanted to do something unique and that no one had tried before.
 I was thumbing through a copy of Bartlett’s Familiar Quotations one day when the idea for Quotoons™ came to me.

 How did you come up with the name “Quotoons™”?

 My Dad coined it.
 After I did a couple, I asked my Dad what I should call them and he said, “How about Quotoons?”

 Anywhere, everywhere.
 Whatever I hear or read that gives me inspiration and an immediate concept or idea.
 There are thousands of quote based websites.[/vc_column_text][vc_column_text]

-Quotes are copyrightable, but can fall under the “short phrases” exception, or the “common knowledge” exception.
-Quotes can also fall under the fair use doctrine (parodies), and sometimes they have become part of the public domain.
-As a rule of thumb, almost anything older than 100 years can be used.
+Quotes are copyrightable, but many of them fall under the “short phrases” exception, or the “common knowledge” exception.
+Quotes can also fall under the fair use doctrine (parodies), and sometimes they have already become part of the public domain.
+As a rule of thumb, almost anything older than 100 years is part of the public domain.
 Sayings or quotations that are not familiar, or facts that are not “common knowledge.” should be cited.
-However, it is not necessary to cite a source if you are repeating a well known quote such as Kennedy’s “Ask not what your country can do for you . . .,” or a familiar proverb such as “You can’t judge a book by its cover.”
+However, it is not necessary to cite a source if you are repeating a well known quote such as Kennedy’s, “Ask not what your country can do for you . . .,” or a familiar proverb such as “You can’t judge a book by its cover.”
 Common knowledge is something that is widely known.
 For example, it is common knowledge that Bill Clinton served two terms as president.
 It would not be necessary to cite a source for this fact.